Alp-0zturk/final/Readme.md

 3. After adding the documentation files to the intended folder go to the project main and settings --> code and automation/Pages and under Build and Deployment -> Branch
    Select the branch that contains the documentation and next to it select the subfolder that has the documentation.
 Then click save button.<br />
-   The page will be running after few minutes of loading.
+   The page will be running after few minutes of loading. <br />
+   You can access to the created github pages website from <Project_name>/Settings/Pages and see if it runs properly.

 <h3> Debugging, finding errors </h3>